-In medieval bestiaries and renaissance art, animals were endowed with moral symbolism.
-Apes and monkeys represented human carnal desires, and were often used as satirical depictions of man’s folly.
-While this may have unnecessarily denigrated the primates, it was meant to highlight the virtuous standards humans were held to.
-Regardless of whether one believes in the Imago Dei (the idea that humans have a moral nature by divine design) most people think humans should not adopt the predator-prey dynamic of the animal kingdom.
+In Medieval bestiaries and Renaissance art, animals were endowed with moral symbolism.
+Apes and monkeys represented human carnal desires, and were often used as satirical depictions of man’s folly [i].
+While this may have unnecessarily denigrated the primates, it was meant to highlight the virtuous standards to which humans were held.
+Regardless of whether one believes in the Imago Dei (the idea that humans are made in the image of God and have a moral nature by divine design), most people think humans should not adopt the predator-prey dynamic of the animal kingdom.
 Conversely, animals are not deemed morally culpable like we humans are.

-In my Streams in the Wasteland series I depict animals and nature reclaiming human civilizations as a sign of judgment for rejecting the Creator’s moral law.
+Throughout my painting series, I have depicted animals and nature reclaiming human civilizations as a sign of judgment for rejecting the Creator’s moral law.
 In line with this theme, I crafted a scene with two White-Handed Gibbons climbing the ivy-covered ‘ivory towers’.
 The setting sun metaphorically indicates the end of academia if civil discourse dies.

 [i] Carr-Gomm, The Secret Language of Art.
 236.